nabsul/k8s-ecr-login-renew/README.md

 - `linux/arm64`
 - `linux/arm/v7`

-If there is an achitecture that isnt supported you can request it [Here](https://github.com/nabsul/k8s-ecr-login-renew/issues).
+If there is an architecture that isn't supported you can request it [Here](https://github.com/nabsul/k8s-ecr-login-renew/issues).

 The latest image can be pulled by any supported Architecture:
 - `nabsul/k8s-ecr-login-renew:latest`

 Or by tag:
-- `nabsul/k8s-ecr-login-renew:v1.5`
+- `nabsul/k8s-ecr-login-renew:v1.6`

 ## Environment Variables